UniversalDependencies/docs/workgroups/core.md

 The behavior of Spanish core arguments is somewhat similar to English but there are differences.
 Like in English, it is typical for a core argument to be a bare nominal without preposition.
 However, prepositions are not completely excluded.
-If the object is animate, it is marked by the preposition _a_:
+If the object is a person, it is marked by the preposition _a_:

 * _Vimos a alguien._ “We saw somebody.”